Accept Sofort payments

 • Business account credentials

 • Make sure the preference for receiving payments in your PayPal business account is set to accept and convert them to the default currency.
-To verify, in your profile select Account Settings > Payment preferences > Block payments and click Update to mark this preference.
+In your profile, select Account Settings > Payment preferences > Block payments and click Update to mark this preference.

-• This client-side and server-side integration uses the following:
+• This client-side and server-side integrations uses the following:

 • Make sure you're subscribed to the following webhook events: